-Sheffield said that under the law, a person doesn’t have to steal anything to have committed a burglary, and under Georgia’s citizen’s arrest law — which has since, but was in effect at the time — a person can detain another and may have a firearm while doing so.
+Sheffield said that under the law, a person doesn’t have to steal anything to have committed a burglary, and under Georgia’s citizen’s arrest law — which has since been repealed, but was in effect at the time — a person can detain another and may have a firearm while doing so.

 “It is absolutely horrific and tragic that this has happened.
 And again this is where the law is intertwined with heartache and tragedy.
 You are allowed to defend yourself.
 You are allowed to use force that is likely to cause death or serious bodily injury if you believe it is necessary,” Sheffield told the jury.
 “This is a law that is for a person in Travis’ situation.”